- About Miri

 - History of Miri

-Yu Lan Plaza is the first all-glass building in Miri.
+Yu Lan Plaza is the first all-glass high rise building in Miri.
 It is located in the midst of the old Miri town area, located next to the Miri Old Open Air Market.
+From far, Yu Lan Plaza is an easily recognizable landmark in the city both at night and day, thus the building provides an easy and quick way to regain your bearings of where you are in the city easily.

 Canada Hill is a limestone ridge overlooking Miri City and offering excellent views of Miri and its surrounding.
 Situated on top of Canada Hill, the Grand Old Lady is the first oil well in Malaysia.
 It represents the petroleum history of Miri which is almost a century old.
 This oil well is no longer production and it has been declared a protected historical site by the Sarawak Government.
 There is an observatory platform where visitors can have an excellent view of Miri City.
 Next to this oil well is the newly completed Petroleum Science Museum.